dfrib/emacs_setup/README.md

-_Acknowledgements: to Ian K for once upon a time enthusiastically introducing me to Emacs, something I always try to pass on to my non-Emacs using friends and colleagues._
+_(Acknowledgement to Ian K for once upon a time enthusiastically introducing me to Emacs, something I always try to pass on to my non-Emacs using friends and colleagues)_

 Table of Contents
 =================